REFEDS/MRPS/mrps.md

 ## References

+> *Review and remove this box of text before submitting your MRPS*
+>
+> The example below includes all the references from the template.
+Remember to include references to documentation within your own Federation, such as your Identity Federation Policy.

-* [RFC2119] Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997.
+[^RFC2119]: Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997.
-* [SAML-Metadata-RPI-V1.0]  SAML V2.0 Metadata Extensions for Registration and Publication Information Version 1.0.
+[^SAML-Metadata-RPI-V1.0]:  SAML V2.0 Metadata Extensions for Registration and Publication Information Version 1.0.
 03 April 2012.
 OASIS Committee Specification 01. http://docs.oasis-open.org/security/saml/Post2.0/saml-metadata-rpi/v1.0/cs01/saml-metadata-rpi-v1.0-cs01.html.
-* [SAML-Metadata-OS] OASIS Metadata for the OASIS Security Assertion Markup Language (SAML) V2.0: http://docs.oasis-open.org/security/saml/v2.0/saml-metadata-2.0-os.pdf.
+[^SAML-Metadata]: OASIS Metadata for the OASIS Security Assertion Markup Language (SAML) V2.0: http://docs.oasis-open.org/security/saml/v2.0/saml-metadata-2.0-os.pdf.
-* [DCV] "Validation of Domain Authorization or Control" in "Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates", CA/Browser Forum.  https://cabforum.org/baseline-requirements-documents/.
+[^DCV]: "Validation of Domain Authorization or Control" in "Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates", CA/Browser Forum.  https://cabforum.org/baseline-requirements-documents/.

 [REFEDS Metadata Registration Practice Statement template]: https://github.com/REFEDS/MRPS/
 [logo]: https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg "CC-BY"